Talk to a Foster Care Adviser: 0191 425 0095

 Do I have to have to be a British Citizen?

 All our foster carers are either British Citizens or have Indefinite Leave to Remain in the UK.
 This is essential as we wouldn’t want a child settling into a home then having to move.
-We want to allow all our children to feel a sense of security.
+We want to allow all our children to feel a sense of stability.

 Am I too old to foster?